Light-and-Health-Research-Center/publications/README.md

 # Light and Health Publications

-A collection of all publications written by researchers at the LHRC built into a web application with helpful sorting and seraching features.
+A collection of publications written by researchers at the LHRC packaged into a web application with helpful sorting and seraching features.